platipodium/mossco-code/doc/components/clm_netcdf_component.md

 ### `config.rc`: NetCDF information

-* PLEASE BE AWARE THAT THIS CONFIG FILE IS NOT FULLY FUNCTIONAL YET.*
+* PLEASE BE AWARE THAT THIS CONFIG FILE IS NOT FULLY FUNCTIONAL YET AND SERVES AS AN EXAMPLE ONLY.*

 It contains information about the content of the CLM atmospheric data files which is generated from an `NF90_INQUIRE` call augmented with some switches and name tags and also gives the netcdf-names and -longnames.
 The legend is given in the header of the file. "nvar" is self-explaining.
 The flag "ACT" allows a user of the module to select the variables to be used as well as their ESMF_Field names in the column "NAME".
 A scale factor can be given in the column labelled "SCALE".